MaulingMonkey/libMmkDebugStack/Readme.md

 # libMmkDebugStack

-A (not quite yet) cross-platform library for simple callstack tracing with C89 and C++03 public APIs.
+A cross-platform library for simple callstack tracing with C89 and C++03 public APIs.

 Requires a C++11 compiler to build.